-Equip all vehicles traveling on all roads that haul materials that are subject to spillage with a tailgate and adequate sideboards.
+All vehicles hauling materials that are subject to spillage will be equipped with a tailgate and adequate sideboards when travelling on all roads.
 Covers and or other protective devices shall be used to prevent any spillage when determined necessary by the engineer.
-Remove any debris or spillage falling onto the traveled way immediately.
+Any debris or spillage falling onto the traveled way shall be removed immediately.